Jonestown: Jonestown life after mass migration

 For a year, it appears the commune was run primarily through Social Security checks received by members.
-Up to $65,000 in monthly welfare payments from US government agencies to Jonestown residents were signed over to the Temple.
-In 1978, officials from the US embassy in Georgetown interviewed Social Security recipients on multiple occasions to make sure they were not being held against their will.
-None of the 75 people interviewed by the embassy stated that they were being held captive, were forced to sign over welfare checks, or wanted to leave Jonestown.
+Up to $65,000 in monthly welfare payments from U.S. government agencies to Jonestown residents were signed over to the Temple.
+In 1978, officials from the U.S. embassy in Georgetown interviewed Social Security recipients on multiple occasions to make sure they were not being held against their will.
+None of the seventy-five people interviewed by the embassy stated that they were being held captive, were forced to sign over welfare checks or wanted to leave Jonestown.

 Demographics

 African Americans made up approximately 70% of Jonestown's population.
 45% of Jonestown residents were black women.

 Events in Jonestown before the arrival of Leo Ryan

-White Night & the Six Day Siege
+White Night and the Six-Day Siege

-Jones made frequent addresses to Temple members regarding Jonestown's safety, including statements that the CIA and other intelligence agencies were conspiring with "capitalist pigs" to destroy the settlement and harm its inhabitants.
-After work, when purported emergencies arose, the Temple sometimes conducted what Jones referred to as "White Nights".
-During such events, Jones would sometimes give the Jonestown members four options: attempt to flee to the Soviet Union, commit "revolutionary suicide", stay in Jonestown and fight the purported attackers, or flee into the jungle.
+Jones' paranoia and drug abuse increased in Jonestown as he became fearful of a government raid on the commune, citing concerns that the community would not be able to resist an attack.
+He made frequent addresses to Temple members regarding Jonestown's safety, including statements that U.S. intelligence agencies were conspiring with "capitalist pigs" to destroy the settlement and harm its inhabitants.

 Jones was known to regularly study Adolf Hitler and Father Divine to learn how to manipulate members of the cult.
-Divine told Jones personally to "find an enemy" and "to make sure they know who the enemy is" as it will unify those in the group and make them subservient to him.
+Divine told Jones personally to "find an enemy" and "to make sure they know who the enemy is" as it would unify those in the group and make them subservient to him.

+After work, when purported emergencies arose, the Temple sometimes conducted what Jones referred to as "White Nights."
+During such events, Jones would call, "Alert, Alert, Alert" over Jonestown's tower speakers to call the community together in the pavilion, which was then surrounded by guards armed with guns and crossbows.
+On several occasions, Jones then gave his followers four options: attempt to flee to the Soviet Union, commit "revolutionary suicide", stay in Jonestown and fight the purported attackers or flee into the jungle.

 On at least two occasions during White Nights, after a "revolutionary suicide" vote was reached, a simulated mass suicide was rehearsed.
 Temple defector Deborah Layton described the event in an affidavit: